kerogs/pyhwa/README.md

 ## How to install
+If you want to create a shortcut on your desktop, you can create a shortcut to PyHwa.exe

 > [!NOTE]
 > You need to have Python (for the server) and NodeJS (for the front-end) installed on your machine!

 ### Quick installation
+* Click on the file ``PyHwa.exe``.
+    the file will take care of installing the dependencies and also the required NPM packages.
+If this has already been done, it will just launch the server.

 ### Manual installation
 1. Clone repository